tuwaiq-tabuk-ios/SW-Lab-U01_W03_D12_13-TriviaSingleChoice/README.md

 5. Once the questions have been completed, the user is indicated that the game is over, and he/she is invited to start the game again.

 ## Deadline
-Tuesday 20th October 12:00 midday
+Wednesday 20th October 12:00 midday